 - The Affordability.
 Have you ever heard the expression “shoulder season?”
 Well, April in Paris is it!
 April marks the early beginnings of the tourist season.
 Hotel prices are cheaper than stays during the peak tourist season between July and September.

 - The Crowds.
-Paris is the second most visited country in all of Europe.
+Paris is the most visited city in all of Europe.
 Peak tourist seasons of July to September see crowds of thousands of tourists swarm Paris.
 In April, the crowds are much smaller.
-Any attractions you visit won’t have mile-long lines or crowds of people blocking the view, these troubles mainly plague the high season of the summer.
+Any attractions you visit won't have mile-long lines or crowds of people blocking the view, these troubles mainly plague the high season of the summer.
 If Easter falls in April, you may even have fewer Parisians in town although you will still have other European tourists.
 (For 2023, Easter weekend is April 7 (Good Friday) through Monday, April 10.)

 - The Locals.
 When visiting Paris outside of peak tourism season, you'll experience it as the locals do.
 In fact, you may get to know some locals, since many stay in Paris until peak tourist season when Parisians head for the country to avoid the crowd.